top of page

 The practice develops performative elements and techniques through an improvisatory method, facilitating the performers in an emergent process of responding to movement scores.

-The visual dramaturgy draws on movement, text, objects and light and sound technologies as key elements composed through juxtapositions, disrupting sequential time and narrative.
+The visual dramaturgy draws on movement, text, objects, light and sound technologies as key elements composed through juxtapositions, disrupting sequential time and narrative.

-The performer's open state enables them to open to an eerie impulse, which is 'mined' through the directorial process, which observes and singles out impulses that resonate with the eerie and emerge without context or outcome.
-These are shaped through the dramaturgy that combines images, light and sound technologies to create an eerie theatricality.
+The performer's 'open state' enables an 'eerie impulse', which I 'mine' through a directorial process that observes and expands impulses that resonate with the eerie.
+These are shaped through a visual dramaturgy, combining imagery, movement, light and sound technologies in an eerie theatricality.
 The performances explore 'what is felt that needs to be said' as it arises through this process in response to place and specific themes that are current.

 Previous projects as part of the PhD submission